 So, you are thinking of getting a kids Go Pro or a Go Pro for family travel?
 I’ve shared here some of the practical experiences we have had in having a Go Pro for Kids and is basically the information I WISH I had read before I forked out for the absolutely highly recommended GoPro HERO5.

 Oh yeah, spoiler alert, we bought Go Pro Hero 5!

-In addition, I did loads of research online and bought a number of different accessories that, after numerous videos and blogs, I was convinced I needed.
-But did I actually NEED them?
+I am not a tech-savvy person, and before buying this particular model of Go Pro I did loads of research online and bought a number of different accessories that, after numerous videos and blogs, I was convinced I needed.
+Did I actually NEED them?
 Read on, I might save you some money!

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer.